Nairobi & Kagan, Kenya

 Education Sponsorship Program

-Donations towards SOH Education will also help dormitory costs for children whose parents have passed away.
+Through student sponsorship, food support, and infrastructure support, many lives are being impacted and changed.
+Donations towards SOH Education are also used to cover dormitory costs for children whose parents have passed away.

 In 2009, Ishmael met individuals from Vision Ministries Canada (VMC) and in 2011, they created Vision Ministries Kenya, a growing network of over 50 churches focusing on pastoral leadership and leadership development.